avengerxsg/Skilltree/README.txt

 Background images are taken by me or found on the bns kr screenshot forum.
 Skill images are directly from the bns kr website.

+You can see "the_humble_beginning.html" to see where I started from.

 Major changes...